MadManMcIvor/AleTrail/journals/Ryan.md

+## 10/14/22
+* Still having issues with the list view
+* Found our logo and provided it to the team
+* Worked with the team on a few problems outside of my scope of the project.
+Took a break from my section for a while today

 ## 10/13/22
 * Provided continuity between all three files of db.py, beers.py and breweries sql
 * Encountered another issue where, upon getting a list of beers, all required fields respond with validation errors. -_-